Skip to main content FR DE IT

 What does the dive condition score mean? +

-0–100.
-Above 80 is excellent (flat seas, clear water, minimal current).
-60–79 is good (divable with minor compromise).
-40–59 is marginal (experienced divers only).
-Below 40 is poor (boat likely stays in).
+0–100, and we label it in plain diver-speak.
+Above 80 is "Showtime" (flat seas, clear water, minimal current).
+60–79 is "Decent" (divable with minor compromise).
+40–59 is "Meh" (experienced divers only).
+Below 40 is "Nope" (the boat likely stays in).

 Why is Sail Rock's score different from Windguru's wind forecast? +